WARNING – New regulation for gas ducted heating service and installation. Including compulsory Carbon Monoxide (CO) and Negative Air Pressure Testing.

 In all cases, clearing existing vents and installing additional ventilation are the recommended solutions for overcoming negative pressure.
 If this is not possible, we will check with you to see whether you are happy to isolate the heater.

-If you do not not want your gas heater isolated or to install additional ventilation, we will take the following action:
+If you do not not want your gas heater isolated or wish to install additional ventilation, we will take the following action:

 - Re-iterate the potential dangers of carbon monoxide and the effect of negative pressure.